Alex-O3/Physics-Simulation/README.md

 "Demo5": Showcases one-sided face objects and how they interact with a variety of rigidbodies with different properties and geometries.

-"Demo6": Showcases springs being used to form ropes prior to springs being made solid in future updates.
+"Demo6": Showcases springs being used to form ropes prior to springs with solid collision.

-"Demo7": Showcases pressure-spring and spring-mass softbodies and their ability to collide with other rigidbodies (later replaced with solid joint collisions).
+"Demo7": Showcases pressure-spring and spring-mass softbodies and their ability to collide with other rigidbodies.

 "Demo8": Showcases the two types of shape-match softbodies and the repulsive effect between softbodies to give more realistic looking softbody collisions.

 "Demo9": Showcases the player controller mechanics.
 Use WASD.

 "Demo10": Showcases an optimization stress test with 2001 objects.

+"Demo11": Showcases each of the different types of positional constraint joints.